rhine3/audiomoth-guide/guide.md

 The AudioMoth now has a CUSTOM recording schedule.
 When ready to deploy, switch AudioMoth switch to CUSTOM.

-* This custom schedule can be saved and reused.
-However, on some platforms, clicking the saved file itself will not correctly open the program.
-Instead, open the saved program through the timesetter app by selecting the menu option AudioMoth > Open Configuration

 Because the AudioMoth doesn’t have an onboard battery, if the batteries fall out, the programming and set time will be lost. **The AudioMoth must be reprogrammed if the batteries fall out.**

-* If turned to DEFAULT mode after the batteries come out, the device will record at default settings (10s on, 5s off)
+* If turned to DEFAULT mode after the batteries come out, the device will record at default settings (10 seconds on, 5 seconds off).

 * If turned to CUSTOM mode after the batteries come out, the device **will not record**.